maftei/maftei/README.md

 - 🔭 I’m currently working on Fintech Project in financial industry
-- 🌱 I’m currently learning  SpringBoot, AWS, K8s, TemCity, Jenkins.
+- 🌱 I’m currently working with  SpringBoot, AWS, K8s, TemCity, Jenkins.
 - 👯 I’m looking to collaborate on  Spring Boot aplications
 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about anything